patricklam/plam.new-webpage/content/post/20240511-overland-track-australia-vs-new-zealand.md

 more of a chance to be varied, but even so, I would say that there is indeed more variety in a single walk than any NZ Great Walk: alpine, swamp, buttongrass, etc. We got great weather and enjoyed the scenery immensely.
-The collection of Great Walks has more variety, of course, including volcanic terrain and a canoe trip (both absent from Overland).
+The collection of NZ Great Walks has more variety, of course, including volcanic terrain and a canoe trip (both absent from Overland).

 Tasmania has terrestrial mammals and New Zealand isn't supposed to (except for bats).
 We've seen